CarrotyLemons/rust_control_algorithms/README.md

 While I have tried to make the library code nice to work with, the tests have not had the same effort.

 It includes some non-extensive tests:
-    - Individual checks of the P, I and D functions
+- Individual checks of the P, I and D functionality
 - A non-testing output of a PID controller with clamping enabled, try disabling the clamping to see some wild instability (the output of the PID is constrained to show how clamping might be useful)

 The `PID_visualiser.py` can be run on the output file to show the PID display of the example case.